ucsb-cs56/w20/_lab/lab07b.md

 Check that your README.md has a link to your GitHub pages webpage, and that the webpage is published.

-# Lucky Step 13: Go back to step 6b if you didn't do it yet

-Chances are you didn't do Step 6b because it didn't exist at the time you started the lab.
+## Lucky Step 13: Revisit steps 6b and 8h, and revisit the step 7e hint, for good luck.

+Depending on when you started this lab, Steps 6b and 8h might not have been complete at the time you did them.
+If not, you might be getting ugly red X's on your commits instead of nice green checks.

-Step 6b fixes the code so that the unit tests pass on Travis-CI and we get a nice green check instead of the ugly red X.
+Steps 6b and 8h fix the code so that the unit tests pass on Travis-CI and we get a nice green check instead of the ugly red X.

-It only takes a moment.
-Please go back and do that now.
+These steps go pretty quickly.
+Please go back and do them now if you didn't do them before.
+Either way, double check.

+Also, revisit the hint at Step 7e.
+There were some small adjustments to the Navigation bar, and the instructions about changing it and testing it.
+You want to make sure you are update to date on all of those.

 # Final Step: Submitting your work for grading

+When you have:
+* a running web app
+* your code is green on CI
+* you have an updated GitHub page for javadoc/jacoco

-When you have a running web app, you are probably ready to submit on Gauchospace.
+Then you are probably ready to submit on Gauchospace.

 BUT BEFORE YOU DO:

 * Check that your lab07 web app runs on Heroku.
 * ACTUALLY check that you can log out and log back in, and that you can retrieve Earthquake results.
    * I found some lab07 instances on Heroku that were redirecting back to lab06.
-   * That suggests the author tried to reuse their client id and client secret instead of creating a new one.
+   * That suggests the author tried to reuse their client id and client secret from lab06 instead of creating a new one.
-   * You have to create a new one any time the URL changes.
+   * You have to create a new one any time the URL changes, which means *different* client-id/client-secret for:
+      * localhost
+      * lab06 on Heroku
+      * lab07 on Heroku
-* Check that your README.md has a correct link to your GitHub pages documentation and that it is updated.
+* Check that your `README.md` has a correct link to your GitHub pages documentation and that it is updated.
+* Check that your `README.md` has a correct link to your running Heroku app.
 * Check that you revisited steps 6b and 8h, and that you made the necessary changes so that your submission is green on Travis-CI.
+* Check that you have all of the tests that were required by the lab and that your test cases pass locally (with `mvn test`) and on Travis-CI.

 Then, finally visit <{{page.gauchospace_url}}> and make a submission.

 In the text area, enter something like this, substituting your repo name and your Heroku app name: